praveenbhandari/restaurant_names/README.md

 # restaurant_names

-This app let you get the list of resturants available at the entered location
+This app let you get the list of resturants available at the entered location resturant details are obtained form Zomato api